-Phonetically correct Almost error-free Awareness of accent Genuine effort to sound like native speaker 5 Smooth flow Quick, continuous flow Natural pauses 5 Comprehensible, generally correct Occasional error 4 Occasional hesitation, searching for words Speaker can self-correct and respond to cues 4 Frequent errors that confuse listener and require guessing at meaning 3 Halting, hesitating Visibly translating before responding Can rephrase and respond 3 Many errors that interfere with comprehensibility 2 Frequent hesitations, searches for words Overly translates questions before response Repeats question word before response Eventually responds 2 Most utterances contain errors Many utterances are incomprehensible Little communication 1 Constant searching for vocabulary, verb tense Does not complete utterances 1 No attempt 0 No attempt May repeat cue 0 Syntax Vocabulary No grammatical errors Speaker self-corrects without hesitation 5 Very good; wide range Uses appropriate and new words and expressions Interesting response 5 Few syntax errors Minor errors that do not impede communication 4 Good, appropriate vocabulary Generally good response 4 Frequent errors Self-corrects on some 3 Vocabulary is just adequate to respond No attempt to vary expressions Basic 3 Many errors (agreement, verb forms) Errors in basic structures Errors impede communication 2 Inadequate vocabulary or incorrect use of lexical items Communication difficult 2 Most structures incorrect Constant use of infinitive; no conjugation Listener understands only because of past experience 1 Incomplete sentences or fragments Vocabulary repeated Inappropriate vocabulary 1 No attempt or repeats cue 0 No attempt Totally irrelevant answer 0
+Phonetically correct Almost error-free Awareness of accent Genuine effort to sound like native speaker 5 Smooth flow Quick, continuous flow Natural pauses 5 Comprehensible, generally correct Occasional error 4 Occasional hesitation, searching for words Speaker can self-correct and respond to cues 4 Frequent errors that confuse listener and require guessing at meaning 3 Halting, hesitating Visibly translating before responding Can rephrase and respond 3 Many errors that interfere with comprehensibility 2 Frequent hesitations, searches for words Overly translates questions before response Repeats question word before response Eventually responds 2 Most utterances contain errors Many utterances are incomprehensible Little communication 1 Constant searching for vocabulary, verb tense Does not complete utterances 1 No attempt 0 No attempt May repeat cue 0 Syntax Vocabulary No grammatical errors Speaker self-corrects without hesitation 5 Very good; wide range Uses appropriate and new words and expressions Interesting response 5 Few syntax errors Minor errors that do not impede communication 4 Good, appropriate vocabulary Generally good response 4 Frequent errors Self-corrects on some 3 Vocabulary is just adequate to respond No attempt to vary expressions Basic 3 3 No attempt to vary expressions 3 Self-corrects on some Many errors (agreement, verb forms) Errors in basic structures No attempt to vary expressions Basic Inadequate vocabulary or incorrect use of lexical items Self-corrects on some Many errors (agreement, verb forms) Errors in basic structures Errors impede communication Most structures incorrect Constant use of infinitive; no conjugation Listener understands only because of past 2 No attempt to vary expressions Basic Inadequate vocabulary or incorrect use of lexical items Communication difficult Incomplete sentences or fragments Vocabulary repeated 2

-B1 Speaking Examination (total time: up to 10 minutes) Task Summary Timings The Candidates listen and talk to the Interlocutor and each to introduce themselves and exchange personal information.
+Task Summary Timings The Candidates listen and talk to the Interlocutor and each to introduce themselves and exchange personal information.
 Example questions: Task 1: • What is your favourite means of transport?
 Why?
-3 minutes Conversation • How do you normally spend your free time?
+3 minutes Conversation How do you normally spend your free time?
 What jobs do your parents and older relatives do?
 The topics are published in advance to allow Candidates to prepare for this task.
 Each Candidate is expected to speak for up to 1.5 minutes.
-Task 2: Prepared Example topics: 5 minutes topics • Imagine that you have a friend who is often bored.
+Task 2: Prepared Example topics: 5 minutes topics Imagine that you have a friend who is often bored.
 Suggest several activities that he or she might like to try and say why each one would be a good idea.
 Talk about an invention you know about. • How has the world of work changed in the last 50 years?